-7.9 Efficiency of fossil fuel use and the use of renewable energy is optimised.
-7.9.1 A plan for improving efficiency of the use of fossil fuels and to optimise renewable energy is in place, monitored and reported.
+Criteria Indicators ToC Outcomes 7.9 Efficiency of fossil fuel use and the use of renewable energy is optimised.
+7.9.1 A plan for efficiency of the use of fossil fuels and to optimise renewable energy is implemented, monitored and documented.
 Ecosystems protected; Reduced pollution; Resource use minimised 7.10 Plans to reduce pollution and emissions, including greenhouse gases (GHG), are developed, implemented and monitored and new developments are designed to minimise GHG emissions.
 7.10.1 (C) GHG emissions are identified and assessed for the unit of certification.
 Plans to reduce or minimise them are implemented, monitored through the Palm GHG calculator and publicly reported.
 7.10.2 (C) Starting 2014, the carbon stock of the proposed development area and major potential sources of emissions that may result directly from the development are estimated and a plan to minimise them prepared and implemented (following the RSPO GHG Assessment Procedure for New Development).
 7.10.3 (C) Other significant pollutants are identified and plans to reduce or minimise them implemented and monitored.
 Reduced Pollution 7.11 Fire is not used for preparing land and is prevented in the managed area.
-7.11.1 (C) Landfor new planting or replanting is not prepared by burning.
-7.11.2 The unit of certification establishes fire prevention and control measures for the areas directly managed by the unit of certification.
+7.11.1 (C) Landfornew planting or replanting is not prepared by burning.
+7.11.2 The unit of certification establishes fire prevention and control measures for the areas under its direct management.
 7.11.3 The unit of certification engages with adjacent stakeholders on fire prevention and control measures.
-Ecosystems protected; Reduced pollution
+Ecosystems protected; Reduced pollution 7.12 Land clearing does not cause deforestation or damage any area required to protect or enhance High Conservation Values (HCVs) or High Carbon Stock (HCS) forest.
+HCVs and HCS forests in 7.12.1 (C) Land clearing since November 2005 has not damaged primary forestor any area required to protector enhance HCVs.
+Land clearing since 15 November 2018 has not damaged HCVs or HCS forests.
+A historic Land Use Change Analysis (LUCA) is conducted prior to any new land clearing, in accordance with the RSPO LUCA guidance document.
+Ecosystems protected